aroemers/crustimoney/README.md

 ### Parse errors

-In case on supplies an expression that cannot be parsed, the result is as follows:
+In case one supplies an expression that cannot be parsed, the result is as follows:

 ```clojure
 => (parse calc :expr "2+3-10*") ; notice the missing part at the end.